JasonAtallah/jif/README.md

 There are two optional flags that can be added to the end of your install command - `--no-save` and `--dev`.
 By default, when package(s) are installed they will be added to the requirements array in the jif file.
 If you add `--dev`, it will save all those packages to the dev requirements array.
 If you want to install a package without saving it anywhere, add `--no-save` to the end of your install command.

 _examples_: `jif install flask`, `jif install black autopep8 --dev`, `jif install black --no-save`

+### `uninstall`

+The `uninstall` command will uninstall all packages specified then check to see if they are listed in either the requirements or dev requirements in the jif file.
+If they are in either, they will be removed.

+_examples_: `jif uninstall flask black autopep`